chunrapeepat/score-language/README.md

 - Every instruction should be readable like an English sentence
 - No indentation and whitespace required
+- Execution output should be human-readable and audio oriented.

 ## Try it yourself!!